giacomelli/jumpstart/README.md

 [![DupFinder](http://badgessharp.apphb.com/badges/giacomelli/jumpstart/DupFinder)](https://ci.appveyor.com/project/giacomelli/jumpstart/build/artifacts)
 [![License](http://img.shields.io/:license-MIT-blue.svg)](https://raw.githubusercontent.com/giacomelli/jumpstart/master/LICENSE)

-jumpstart is a command-line tool to create new .NET projects from prebuilt/templates.
+jumpstart is a command-line tool to create new C# projects from prebuilt/templates.

 As experienced developers it's very common we have some kind of template solution when we start a new project.
 Maybe is the latest project we work on, maybe is a very good template we used all time to start a bootstrap of specific kind of project.
 I created jumpstart to simplify the process of create the new project based on those templates or prebuilt solutions.